Amy loves writing about her favorite topics, such as health, alternative healing, dreams, crystals, and spirituality.

 Traditions of Naming a Baby

 It's a lot of fun to think up baby names when you are expecting.
-It can also be a bit of a challenge.
-After all, your baby is going to carry the name you give her or him for the rest of their lives.
+It can also be a bit of a challenge—after all, your baby will carry the name you give them for the rest of their lives.
 It is an important decision to make, and there are thousands of baby name books on the market.

 Naming a baby wasn't always such a difficult decision to make.
 Names were much more traditional and sometimes even boring in past eras.
 As recently as the 1960s, people have been coming up with more unique and interesting names for their children.
 That's just the western part of the world.
 Many regions and cultures stick to the traditions.